Mass masters Challenge Series for first title

 2025 Required Patch Placement

-2025 Required Drivers Decals
+2026 Required Drivers Decals - Coming Soon

 The newest decal on this download is for the WISSOTA Late Model Challenge Series.
 Drivers who plan on racing the series are required to have the challenge series logo placed next to the WISSOTA Logo.
 This new logo will replace the large sticker that was given when you entered the series.
 If this logo is not in your wrap you will be given stickers when you register for the race.